Introduction

 7. Relax working hours

-Encourage a better work-life balance and give your employees the opportunity to take a long weekend if they want to.
+Encourage a better work-life balance and allow your employees to take a long weekend if they want to.

 A recent ONS study found that 50% of the UK workforce would happily lose a day’s pay if they could take a three-day weekend.
 It doesn’t have to be a regular occurrence — the fact it’s a one-off will make it all the more impactful.